The Encyclopedia of American Songs and Musicals

 New Orleans, the craddle of jazz

-33 Founded in the mouth of the Mississippi Delta, New Orleans widely constituted the ground on which could
+33 Founded in the mouth of the Mississippi Delta, New Orleans widely formed the ground on which could

 develop a musical phenomenon as jazz, which we can say that it will remain on the major trends of the music